You are currently viewing Why Attic Ventilation is Essential When Insulating in NEPA?

 1. Identify Ventilation Points

-Before installing insulation, locate all ventilation points, including ridge vents, soffit vents, and gable vents, and ensure they are free from obstructions.
+Before installing insulation, locate all ventilation points, including ridge, soffit, and gable vents, and ensure they are free of obstructions.
 Once you have identified these, you may have to cut your insulation or adjust your blower to prevent obstructions.

 2. Use Vent Baffles